 If you're thinking of moving up the career ladder, congratulations.
 This is a big step (but it's also an exciting one).

 Management comes with a host of new responsibilities, often increasing a person's sense of purpose (not to mention their salary).
 If the process seems daunting, fear not.
-We caught up with Marie Hunt (last year's IMAGE Management Professional of the Year), for tips on how to be a great manager in 2019.
+We caught up with Marie Hunt (IMAGE Management Professional of the Year), for tips on how to be a great manager.

 Marie is the executive director and head of research and consultancy at CBRE Ireland, a global real estate firm dating back to 1906.
 She says there are seven things every woman should know before venturing into management.